-I understand that in the event any legal action is taken may no longer be maintained. n as a result of the drug screening guidelines, confidenti ality
+I understand that in the event any legal action is taken as a result of the drug screening guidelines, confidentiality may no longer be maintained.

-Student or Faculty Signature Date
+Student or Faculty Signature

 Print Name

 This form will be maintained by the Department of Nursing or Respiratory Therapy and will be disclosed to appropriate clinical agencies upon their request.